rashlab/AI-Notes/README.md

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/rashlab/AI-Notes/blob/main/langchain/QueryMyDoc.ipynb)

 ### **About**
-This notebook summerize a small excercise I did with LangChain in what I consider a big challenge: how can we use LLMs to help us work with a corpus of private documents.
-There are several problems that should be tackled, and LangChain's example is one of the first opensource attempts.
-The notebook includes the LangChain code, my findings and thoughts.
+This notebook summarizes a small exercise I conducted with LangChain, focusing on a significant challenge: leveraging LLMs to work with a corpus of private documents.
+There are numerous problems to tackle, and LangChain's example represents one of the first open-source attempts in this area.
+The notebook contains the LangChain code, my findings, and reflections.

 #